lgtm-migrator/tinymce-docs/_includes/integrations/vue-quick-start.md

           To bundle {{site.productname}} using a module loader (such as Webpack and Browserify), see: [Usage with module loaders]({{site.baseurl}}/advanced/usage-with-module-loaders/).

-7. Test the application using the Node.js development server.
+6. Test the application using the Node.js development server.
     * To start the development server, navigate to the `tinymce-vue-demo` directory and run:

         ```sh
-        $ npm run serve
+        $ npm run dev
         ```

     * To stop the development server, select on the command line or command prompt and press _Ctrl+C_.